 Recent developments in X-ray

 - On November 25th, GE shared that it’s Critical Care Suite 2.0 is helping critical COVID-19 patients.

 - On November 20th, GE announced its acquisition of Prismatic Sensors AB, a Swedish start-up specialising in photon-counting detectors for computed tomography.

 - On September 1st, GE announced that it’s AI algorithms used to detect pneumothorax have been licensed by Health Canada to be embedded onto its mobile x-ray devices.

 - On October 20th, GE announced an industry-first contrast-enhanced guided biopsy solution branded Serena Bright™.
 This solution will enable clinicians to conduct Contrast Enhanced Spectral Mammography (CESM) biopsy using existing mammography equipment to increase diagnostic accuracy and avoid long waiting times for follow up MRI biopsies.

 US-China Trade Tensions

 The trade tariffs between the US and China continue to result in increased product costs for GE, particularly for medical equipment and renewable energy systems.
-The company continues to take mitigating actions which include relocating manufacturing as well as parts of its supply chain to outside of China.
-The US-China trade tensions and their impact on the GE business was not a talking point during the Q1 earnings call, although the report notes that the dynamics relating to tariffs reduce growth from China during 2019.
-The net impact from tariff-related actions was estimated to be between $400 and $500 million across the Group, with the majority of this shouldered by the healthcare and renewables businesses.
+The company continues to take mitigating actions which include relocating manufacturing as well as parts of its supply chain outside of China.
+The US-China trade tensions and their impact on the GE business was not a talking point during the Q4 earnings call.
+The net impact from tariff-related actions was previously estimated to be between $400 and $500 million across the Group, with the majority of this shouldered by the healthcare and renewables businesses.
 Although there has been some moderation in tariffs both in the U.S. and China, they are likely to continue to have a material impact on underlying profitability.